Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Dragon's Eye

 This item enables Power- and Technique-characters to interrupt charge attacks with a jump after a certain breakpoint.
 Speed-type characters have something resembling this skill naturally.
+Wonder-characters get no benefit from this item.

-If both Dragon's Eye and Heavenly Sash are equipped, Heavenly Sash takes priority.
+If both Dragon's Eye and Heavenly Sash are equipped on a Technique-character, Heavenly Sash takes priority.

-It seems that jump cancelling an attack where a character's model is in air actually grants you extra height?

 ### Heavenly Sash

-This item enables Technique-type characters to sidestep from charge attacks after a certain breakpoint.
+This item enables Technique-type characters to cancel charge attacks with a sidestep after a certain breakpoint.
 It does absolutely nothing for other type of characters?

+The sidesteps created with Heavenly Sash seem to have some different properties compared to regular sidesteps.
+Their directionality can change on the fly, causing your character to slowly turn around during the sidestep.
+Certain characters like Ling Tong also "zip" a little bit during a forward sidestep, giving the movement more reach than normal.

 # Tips for preparing your save file